 • the meaning of death and dying;

-• thanatology and medical, psychological, philosophical, legal and religious sciences.
+• thanatology and the medical, psychological, philosophical, legal, and religious sciences.

-Particular attention is given to the personal processing of the attendees’ opinions and attitude concerning death and the fear of death, so that the competencies concerning individual and social-cultural representations of death in all its concrete and symbolic expressions are operationalized and adjusted to plan interventions aimed at promoting life and its quality in suffering and crisis situations.
+Particular attention is given to participants’ personal reflection on their own views and attitudes toward death and the fear of dying, so that competencies related to individual and socio-cultural representations of death—in all their concrete and symbolic expressions—can be operationalised and applied to the design of interventions aimed at promoting life and its quality in situations of suffering and crisis.

 • Psychology and philosophy: between eternity and mystery;